sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * Month nth, 2019

+**Major release, but no new extension:**

+* We had [one extension](https://github.com/sybrew/The-SEO-Framework-Extension-Manager/tree/master/extensions/free/cord/trunk) planned, but [Site Kit by Google](https://sitekit.withgoogle.com/) is already implementing most of the ideas we had.
+We're keeping an eye on Google's progression, and we may set up connections via their plugin instead.

 **Plugin improvements:**

 * **Added:** constant `TSF_EXTENSION_MANAGER_PREMIUM_EU_URI`.
 Next to a global endpoint, we have an European endpoint now.